molendus1001/JunkGeneratorPHP/README.md

 # JunkGeneratorPHP
 Server Sided C/C++ Junk Code Generator
-<br/>Written in PHP with some additions for easier use
+<br/>Written in PHP with some simple html&css additions for easier use
 <br/>All you need to get it running is just clone main/index.php onto your PHP instance
 <br/>Only single file is required to get this running - so it's very "plug-and-play"
 <br/>I kept comments and syntax in simple manner, so maybe this project will help someone understand basics of PHP